gregshue/oot_module_example/zephyr/doc/module_development/index.rst

   "We can solve any problem by introducing an extra level of indirection."
   -- David J. Wheeler

-Understanding the Zephyr OOT module OMX source tree can be helpful in locating the code associated with a particular module feature.
+Understanding the Zephyr module OMX source tree can be helpful in locating the code associated with a particular module feature.
 This is especially important when extending an existing external repository.